What You Need to Create an Italian Dinner Party

 There’s something about Italian food that immediately imparts the feeling of togetherness.
 Just looking at a spread, or even a menu instantly make you want to sit at the table for hours indulging in foods while sharing stories and memories with family and friends.
 Just think back to an Italian dinner you’ve enjoyed in the past.
 Does it not bring to mind lively gatherings with family and friends, or a romantic dinner for two?
 You’ve no doubt seen it in the movies; from the spaghetti in Disney’s Lady and the Tramp, to Clemenza’s sauce in The Godfather, to the immigrant brothers of ‘Big Night’ just trying to make it.
 Major motion pictures reflect the importance of the bond of family and togetherness through the laughter, tears and meals shared.

-When Santa Barbara Catering Company started planning for a special Italian and wine inspired dinner, it was an easy task for the team.
-From dreaming the menu to the cooking process, Santa Barbara Catering created an authentic Italian family style dinner in an iconic Arizona outdoor venue space.
+When Artisan by Santa Barbara Catering started planning for a special Italian and wine inspired dinner, it was an easy task for the team.
+From dreaming the menu to the cooking process, Artisan by Santa Barbara Catering created an authentic Italian family style dinner in an iconic Arizona outdoor venue space.